-A new pop-up window will open while the firmware is being updated.
+- A new pop-up window will open while the firmware is being updated.
 The window will close when the upload is completed and the DSA will automatically soft reboot.
 The web browser should eventually refresh once the DSA is booted again.
-If not, please wait a few moments and then click Refresh.

-Once the process is complete, the new firmware version will appear in the top right corner of the File System page.

-NOTE: The Firmware file in the file system can be deleted at any time.
+If not, please wait a few moments and then click Refresh. - Once the process is complete, the new firmware version will appear in the top right corner of the File System page. - NOTE: While the browser will refresh on its own, some browsers may require a second, manual refresh to properly update information in the web server after a firmware update. - NOTE: The Firmware file in the file system can be deleted at any time.
 It is not required to be in the file system for normal operation.